MTD2A/.github/profile/README.md

 ### Refraction

-Is the most accurate, reliable and efficien
+Is the most accurate, reliable and efficient train detecton method.